ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://www.bloomberg.com/">Bloomberg L.P.</a>, United States </h2>
         <p>Bloomberg, the global business and financial information and news leader, gives influential decision makers a critical edge by connecting them to a dynamic network of information, people and ideas.
-Bloomberg employs OCaml in a advanced financial derivatives risk management application delivered through its Bloomberg Professional service.</p>
+Bloomberg employs OCaml in an advanced financial derivatives risk management application delivered through its Bloomberg Professional service.</p>
     </dd>
 </dl>